Discover where you should go for your perfect African safari

 Cool Cities & Epic Road Trips

-Think of South Africa and you’ll think of laidback Cape Town, Table Mountain, surfers, scenic coastal drives, world-class wines and stunning beaches.
-The country is all this and more, with a diverse range of landscapes and activities to enjoy, known as one of Africa’s most popular holiday destinations for safaris and beyond.
+Think of South Africa, laidback Cape Town, Table Mountain, surfers, scenic coastal drives, world-class wines, and stunning beaches.
+The country is all this and more, with diverse landscapes and activities to enjoy.
+It is one of Africa’s most popular vacation destinations for safaris and beyond.

-The cities of Durban, Cape Town and Johannesburg offer culture and excellent international cuisine.
-The Winelands are perfect for gourmet vineyard tours, whilst the dramatic peaks of the Drakensberg escarpment descend down to beautiful tropical beaches.
-Our personal highlight of South Africa has to be a drive along the Garden Route, one of the world’s best road trip destinations.
+Durban, Cape Town, and Johannesburg offer culture and excellent international cuisine.
+The Winelands are perfect for gourmet vineyard tours, while the dramatic peaks of the Drakensberg escarpment descend to beautiful tropical beaches.
+One highlight of South Africa must be a drive along the Garden Route, one of the world’s best road trip destinations

 South Africa’s Best National Parks & Game Reserves